gctools-outilsgc/aurora-design-system/documentation/pages/glossary.md

 ## Machine Learning

 Machine learning is a specific application of artificial intelligence.
 Machine learning uses statistical techniques that give a computer or device the ability to learn without a certain set of data.
-Machine learning refers to the construction of algorithmns that can learn from and make predictions about a given set of data.
+Machine learning refers to the construction of algorithms that can learn from and make predictions about a given set of data.

 ## Minimum Viable Product (MVP)